AlAbbas-cloud/wifi-wep-wpa-cracking-lab/report/wireless_security_report.md

 8. The password was successfully cracked within minutes

 This demonstrated how outdated WEP encryption can be broken quickly with minimal effort.

+---

+## Results

+### WiFi Emulator
+A virtual AP and client were successfully created using wifi‑emulator, allowing safe wireless testing.

+### Wifite Cracking
+Wifite captured the handshake and cracked the WEP key rapidly, confirming the weakness of WEP encryption.

+Screenshots will be added soon.

+---

+## Recommendations
+To improve wireless security:

+- Use **WPA2** or **WPA3** instead of WEP/WPA
+- Set **strong, complex passwords**
+- Disable **WPS**
+- Update router firmware regularly
+- Monitor connected devices
+- Use firewalls and intrusion detection systems
+- Understand attacker techniques to improve defence
+- Only practice wireless testing in safe lab environments

+---

+## WLAN Security Checklist

+A detailed checklist is available in:

+ode
+checklists/wlan_security_checklist.md

+It includes:

+- Encryption requirements
+- Password complexity
+- Firmware updates
+- Device monitoring
+- WPS configuration

+---

+## Bibliography

+- Kali Linux Documentation (2023)
+- Wifite GitHub Repository (2023)
+- TryHackMe Wireless Security Labs (2023)
+- Wi‑Fi Alliance: WPA/WPA2/WPA3 Security (2023)
+- TAFE Cybersecurity Lab Notes (2025)

+---

+## ⚠️ Ethical Use

+This report is for **educational purposes only.**

+All testing was performed on **emulated networks.**

+Never attempt wireless attacks on real networks without explicit permission.